 He has appeared in concert with the Berlin Philharmonic, Vienna Philharmonic, Royal Concertgebouw, Boston Symphony, London Symphony, New York Philharmonic and Los Angeles Philharmonic orchestras and the Orchestra of the Metropolitan Opera, under Sir Simon Rattle, Bernard Haitink, Sir Colin Davis, Seiji Ozawa, Riccardo Muti, Nikolaus Harnoncourt, Daniel Barenboim, James Levine, Daniel Harding, Andris Nelsons and Sir Antonio Pappano.
 His many recordings have won all the major international record prizes and been nominated for 13 Grammys.
 He was awarded a CBE in the 2004 New Year's Honours.
 He will be Humanitas Professor of Classical Music at the University of Oxford 2014/2015.
-His book 'Schubert's Winter Journey: Anatomy of an Obsession' will be published by Faber and Faber in the UK and Knopf in the US at the beginning of 2015.
+His book 'Schubert's Winter Journey: Anatomy of an Obsession' will be published by Faber and Faber in the UK in October 2014 and Knopf in the US at the beginning of 2015.

 This is for information only and should not be reproduced.
 Please contact Mary Donald for a full biography and for performance details.